Ready to say goodbye to debt for good? Learn More

 How To Vacate a Default Judgment in New York: An Overview

-Upsolve is a nonprofit that helps you get out of debt with free debt relief tools and education.
-Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
-Get debt help.
+Upsolve is a nonprofit that helps you eliminate your debt with our free bankruptcy filing tool.
+Think TurboTax for bankruptcy.
+You could be debt-free in as little as 4 months.
+Featured in Forbes 4x and funded by institutions like Harvard University — so we’ll never ask you for a credit card.
+See if you qualify

-Written by Curtis Lee, JD.
+Written by Curtis Lee, JDLegally reviewed by Jonathan Petts

 What Is a Default Judgment?